AriFordsham/GHCWiki/Core-interface-section.md

 I think we should keep this in mind as a goal, and do it if it seems relatively easy.

+(Zubin:) This would be very useful for ghcide, since we could skip typechecking/desugaring for files for which we have the iface but need bytecode.

 # GHC API changes

 The intended consumers of this section will probably want to load the content via the GHC API.
 We will therefore need some such function, perhaps something like: